mathigon/textbooks/euclidean-geometry/content.md

 > id: impossible-1

-This still sounds pretty simple, but doubling the cube is actually impossible using just straight-edge and compass.
-For the citizens of Delos this meant that all hope was lost.

-There are two other constructions that are famously impossible in Euclidean geometry.
-Mathematicians spent great amounts of time trying to find a solution – but without any success:
+This still sounds pretty simple, but doubling the cube is actually impossible in [Euclidean geometry](gloss:euclidean-geometry)!
+For the citizens of Delos this unfortunately meant that all hope was lost.
+There are two other constructions that are famously impossible.
+Mathematicians spent great amounts of time trying to find a solution – but without success:

 ::: column(width=220)

     figure: img(src="images/impossible-1.svg" width=200 height=180)

 {.text-center} __{.m-red} Trisecting the angle__